Pecan Tassies Recipe

 - 2. Preheat oven to 375°.
-Shape dough into 1-in. balls; press evenly onto bottom and up the sides of greased mini-muffin cups.
+Shape dough into 1-in. balls; press evenly onto bottoms and up sides of greased mini muffin cups.

 - 3. For filling, in a small bowl, mix egg, brown sugar, butter, vanilla and salt until blended.
 Stir in 1/3 cup pecans; spoon into pastries.
 Sprinkle with remaining pecans.

 Bake 20-25 minutes or until edges are golden and filling is puffed.
 Cool in pans 2 minutes.
 Remove to wire racks to cool.

 Freeze option: Freeze cooled cookies, layered between waxed paper, in freezer containers.
 To use, thaw in covered containers.
 Yield: 2 dozen.